MIPSfpga/mipsfpga-plus/programs/README.md

 ```

 ## Scripts Prerequisites
-  - MIPS SDK is installed and properly configured
+  - MIPS SDK is installed and properly configured (for program build)
-  - Modelsim is installed, the directory with 'vsim' is added to $PATH
+  - Modelsim is installed, the directory with 'vsim' is added to $PATH (for simulation)
-  - Icarus Verilog installed, the directories with 'icarus' and 'gtkwave' are added to $PATH
+  - Icarus Verilog installed, the directories with 'icarus' and 'gtkwave' are added to $PATH (for simulation)
-  - OpenOCD installed, the directory with 'openocd' is added to $PATH
+  - OpenOCD installed, the directory with 'openocd' is added to $PATH (for onboard debug)
+  - Bus blaster or MPSSE debugger is connected and configured (for onboard debug)
+  - USB-UART converted (for UART program load only)